sarah-cic-uk/Code-the-Future/session-1/Meet_the_tutors.md

 ### Sam

 I joined IBM in February 2021 as an Associate Developer.
 Before joining IBM I studied artificial intelligence, with a focus on autonomous robotics, wanting to create robots that could help people and make their lives easier.
 I really enjoy the work I do here, creatively problem solving on tools that will make peoples lives easier.
-I'm currently training in new tools to move my career towards artificical intelligence research, as that's where I believe I can best help.
+I'm currently training in new tools to move my career towards artificial intelligence research, as that's where I believe I can best help.

 ### Aum